 A: The expectation is that you will stay in the orchestra for the entire year.
 Class schedules, labs and other commitments sometime make it impossible for players to remain in the orchestra for all three quarters.
 We ask that you notify us well in advance if you will be unable to participate in Symphony for an upcoming quarter.

 Q: Can I be in UCLA Symphony without enrolling in the course?

-A: Yes, however we encourage all members to enroll.
-Symphony members enroll separately for each quarter.
+A: Yes, though we strongly encourage all members to enroll.
+Symphony members enroll quarter by quarter.

 Q. How good is UCLA Symphony?
 How large is the orchestra?